fhdk/manjaro-user-guide/README.md

 ## Generation

-To generate our final pdf file use followed cmds:
+To generate the PDF from a command line rather than exporting from within LyX you can use the following:

-    lyx --export pdf5 manjaro-user-guide.lyx
+    lyx --export pdflatex manjaro-user-guide.lyx
+    pdflatex manjaro-user-guide
+    texindy --language english manjaro-user-guide.idx
+    pdflatex manjaro-user-guide
+    pdflatex manjaro-user-guide
     gs -dNOPAUSE -dBATCH -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/printer -sOutputFile=manjaro-user-guide-printer.pdf manjaro-user-guide.pdf

+Yes, ```pdflatex``` does require multiple runs.